-If you have high cholesterol, your diet should be low in fat because it improves blood circulation and decreases the risk of accumulating fat in the blood, preventing the occurrence of cardiovascular diseases, such as heart attacks or strokes.
+If you have high cholesterol, your diet should be low in fat because it can improve blood circulation and decrease the risk of accumulating fat in the blood, preventing the occurrence of cardiovascular diseases, such as heart attacks or strokes.

 In addition, it is important to increase the consumption of fruits, vegetables and whole foods, which because of their rich fiber content decrease the absorption of cholesterol in the intestine by controlling blood cholesterol levels.

 Besides following a healthy diet, it is important to do at least 3 times a week some kind of physical activity for at least 1 hours to promote weight loss and prevent cholesterol increase.